Doane-CCLA/docs/using-the-hpc/execute-a-job.md

   ```bash
   squeue --job <jobnumber>
   ```

-  `squeue --job <jobnumber>` is likely to not return any information, as this test job takees only a second to complete.
+  `squeue --job <jobnumber>` is likely to not return any information, as this test job takes only a second to complete.

   You can also stop your job at any time with the `scancel` command.